 - The Canadian Standards Association is the largest standards development organization in Canada with the widest subject area recognition.

 Prescriptive path follows the prescriptive requirements of Subsection 9.36.2, 9.36.3 and 9.36.4.
 Generally the easiest compliance path to follow, however may not 'fit' all buildings as ALL PARTS of 9.36 are required to be met.
 If this will be unobtainable, a different method should be selected.
+Please submit this Prescriptive Summary with the building permit application.

 If you are looking at the trade off compliance path, please reference this trade off calculator.
 A print out will be required with your application.